whyolet/txtt/README.md

 # txtt

-`txtt` is a simple text tree format.
+`txtt` (text tree) is a lightweight, indentation-based format for lists and maps of text strings.

 ## Example

 ```
 - hello world
 -
-  multiple
+  multiple lines
-  lines of text
+  of text
 [
   - nested list
 {